microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 **\*** Inject virtual transmission error - allows the user to force an error in the virtual transmission.
 It XOR's the first byte by 0x10.
 This demonstrates the CRC's error detection capabilities.

 If "7" is selected, the data submenu will be printed.
 Here, the user can select the data sequence to be used in the calculations.
+Using this menu, data1 can be switched to, like in the image:

 ![CRC Advanced Demo Data Sub-menu](images/advanced_data_submenu.JPG)